Balto II: Wolf Quest: Music

 The songs are written by Michele Brourman and Amanda McBroom.
 A chorus performs several of the songs, and includes Amanda McBroom, George Ball, Roger Freeland, Ali Olmo, Lisa Harlow Stark and Rob Trow.

 Original songs performed in the film include:

+Reception

 Awards

 Balto II: Wolf Quest was nominated for an Annie Award in 2003 for "Outstanding Storyboarding in an Animated Television Production".

 Writer Dev Ross was awarded the Humanitas Prize in 2002 for her script in the Children's Animation category.

+Simon Wells' reaction

+In a 2015 interview, Simon Wells, the director of the original film, stated that he has not seen Wolf Quest, nor has he seen Balto III: Wings of Change, because "the original movie was close to my heart, and I didn't want to see what other people had done afterwards."
+However, Wells recounted that his daughters watched Wolf Quest repeatedly as children, and enjoyed it greatly.